J. Kiffin Penry Epilepsy MiniFellow Network

 FAQsSupported ByEpilepsy LinksContact Us

-The Residents Program in Epilepsy is a 3-day course designed to increase residents' knowledge and interest in epilepsy and encourage them to pursue epilepsy fellowships.
+The Residents Epilepsy Program is a 3-day course designed to increase residents' knowledge and interest in epilepsy and encourage them to pursue epilepsy fellowships.

 AN INTENSIVE, REWARDING COURSE OF STUDY